 |Access information about transferring from NHTI to another institution.|

-- only those courses required in the desired program will be considered;
+- Only those courses required in the desired program will be considered.

-- courses must be equivalent in content and credit hours to those required in the desired program;
+- Courses must be equivalent in content and credit hours to those required in the desired program.

-- grades must be “C” or higher, based on NHTI standards;
+- Grades must be “C” or higher, based on NHTI standards.

 - College credit will be granted to students with military training, experience, or coursework that is recognized by the American Council on Education (ACE).
-Students seeking credit for their military experience will submit a hardcopy of their military transcript to the Admission Office for the review/evaluation process;
+Students seeking credit for their military experience will submit a hardcopy of their military transcript to the Admission Office for the review/evaluation process.

 - International Baccalaureate (IB) exams will be considered for transfer credit only if score reports from the International Baccalaureate Organization are submitted.
 Of the two IB examination levels (Higher Level and Standard Level), only the Higher Level examinations where a score of 5, 6, or 7 has been achieved will be considered for transfer credit.
-Credit will not be given for Standard Level examinations;
+Credit will not be given for Standard Level examinations.

 - CLEP and Advanced Placement exams will be considered for transfer credit only if score reports from the College Entrance Examination Board are submitted.
 Students who have taken both AP and IB examinations do not receive credit for both;

-- Challenge Exams, Credit by Exam and Pass/Fail courses taken at other institutions will not be considered for transfer credit;
+- Challenge Exams, Credit by Exam and Pass/Fail courses taken at other institutions will not be considered for transfer credit.

-Transfer credits may be used to satisfy specific degree course requirements.
+- Transfer credits may be used to satisfy specific degree course requirements.
 Grades associated with such credits will not be included in the determination of the student’s Grade Point Average, which reflects only achievement in courses completed at NHTI.

-In the event that a student fails a course at NHTI, subsequently satisfactorily completes a comparable course at another institution and requests transfer, those credits may be used to satisfy NHTI program requirements at the discretion of the program Department Head.
+- In the event that a student fails a course at NHTI, subsequently satisfactorily completes a comparable course at another institution and requests transfer, those credits may be used to satisfy NHTI program requirements at the discretion of the program Department Chair.
 However, the grade received at NHTI will remain a part of the transcript, and it will be utilized in determining the student’s Grade Point Average (GPA).
 Only successfully repeating the failed course at NHTI will discount the failing grade from the GPA calculation.
 (See Repeated Course policy, Program Residency Requirements policy, and Transferring to Other Institutions.)